seankdecker/pyquil_fun/README.md

 prisoner_dilemma:
 	Classic.
 But now quantum strats are valid

-And scripted up one algorithm
+And scripted up some algorithms:

 deutsch:
 	The first quantum algorithm that I understand

+quantum fourier transform:
+	just for 3 qubits to work out more how it works